Tap to calculate BPM

 What beat should I tap along to?

-Try to identify the main pulse or the beat you would naturally clap or nod your head to.
-Often this is the kick drum or snare drum beat in popular music.
-If unsure, listen for the most consistent rhythmic element.
+Tap on the main pulse you would naturally clap to — usually the kick drum or snare in popular music, or the most consistent rhythmic element.

 Can this calculator detect BPM automatically from audio?

-No, this calculator requires manual input via tapping or entering counts/times.
-Automatic BPM detection from audio files requires more complex audio analysis algorithms not implemented here.
+No, this calculator requires manual input.
+Automatic audio BPM detection needs specialized audio analysis not implemented here.